Kaʻiulani

-Kaʻiulani ([kəʔiu'lɐni]; Victoria Kawēkiu Kaʻiulani Lunalilo Kalaninuiahilapalapa Cleghorn; October 16, 1875 – March 6, 1899) was the only child of Princess Miriam Likelike, and the last heir apparent to the throne of the Hawaiian Kingdom.
+Princess Kaʻiulani ([kəʔiu'lɐni]; Victoria Kawēkiu Kaʻiulani Lunalilo Kalaninuiahilapalapa Cleghorn; October 16, 1875 – March 6, 1899) was a Hawaiian royal, the only child of Princess Miriam Likelike, and the last heir apparent to the throne of the Hawaiian Kingdom.
 She was the niece of King Kalākaua and Queen Liliʻuokalani.
-After the death of her mother, Princess Kaʻiulani was sent to Europe at age 13 to complete her education under the guardianship of British businessman and Hawaiian sugar investor Theo H. Davies.
+After the death of her mother, Kaʻiulani was sent to Europe at age 13 to complete her education under the guardianship of British businessman and Hawaiian sugar investor Theo H. Davies.
 She had not yet reached her eighteenth birthday when the 1893 overthrow of the Hawaiian Kingdom altered her life.
 The Committee of Safety rejected proposals from both her father Archibald Scott Cleghorn, and provisional president Sanford B. Dole, to seat Kaʻiulani on the throne, conditional upon the abdication of Liliʻuokalani.
 The Queen thought the Kingdom's best chance at justice was to relinquish her power temporarily to the United States.

 Davies and Kaʻiulani visited the United States to urge the Kingdom's restoration; she made speeches and public appearances denouncing the overthrow of her government and the injustice toward her people.
-While in Washington, D.C., she paid an informal visit to President Grover Cleveland and First Lady Frances Cleveland, but her efforts were in vain.
+While in Washington, D.C. she paid an informal visit to President Grover Cleveland and First Lady Frances Cleveland, but her efforts were in vain.
 The situation put both Kaʻiulani and her father in dire financial straits.
 Her annual government stipend ceased, and her father's income as a government employee came to an end.
 Father and daughter spent the years 1893–1897 drifting among the European aristocracy, relatives and family friends in England, Wales, Scotland and Paris, before finally returning to Hawaii.

 After arriving back in Hawaii in 1897, Kaʻiulani settled into life as a private citizen and busied herself with social engagements.
 She and Liliʻuokalani boycotted the 1898 annexation ceremony and mourned the loss of Hawaiian independence.
 However, she later hosted the American congressional delegation in charge of formalizing the Hawaiian Organic Act.
 She suffered from chronic health problems throughout the 1890s and died at her home at ʻĀinahau in 1899.